Parable of the Renegades

 “If you can make some progress on the contract, you can expect a lot of culture shock along the way,” she told him.
 “Each of the other six targets is from a different nation scattered across the planet, where you can expect some attractions like sights or the local food.”
 A snicker followed.
 “At the same time, however, you might be exposed to… certain politics that run the place.
 Who knows?
 You might just find yourself questioning the sanity of the people who live there.”

 At the end of Rio’s statement, Lucas’ heart pumped faster.
-What awaited him was going to be scary for sure, but the potential for excitement lurked there too.
+What awaited him was going to be scary for sure, but the potential for excitement lurked there as well.

 “You know, I’ve been thinking about what the policeman said.”
 Lucas leaned forward and ran two fingers across the ridges on his chest with a newly formed quivering smile.
 “I don’t have much of a choice, do I?
 This contract will keep reminding me that I can either try or die.”